bhargysh/my-prezzos/io.md

 ## Side effects pose some challenges 🧗🏽‍♀️

-- Referentially transparent?
+- Are side effects referentially transparent?
-- When can they run?
+- When can we run them?
-- How do they run? i.e. sequential or parallel
+- How can we run them? i.e. sequential or parallel
-- Be treated as values?
+- Can they be treated as values?

 ---

 ## Oh hey, I know

-We can do that with the the 😸s Effect `IO`
+We can _all_ do that with 😸s Effect `IO`

 ---